alexfaisca/sparkx/README.md

 To follow this guide it is advisable you first run the `build_datasets.sh` script.
 This way you will be able to follow along and use the provided code examples as they come.

-## Manually Linking *SparkX*
+## Manually Linking *SparX*

-As *SparkX* is not yet an indexed crate its usage requires manual linkage.
+As *SparX* is not yet an indexed crate its usage requires manual linkage.

 ### Creating a Rust Project